Biedrzu/Cypress-Web-Tests-Automation/README.md

 npx cypress open

 # Project Structure
+cypress/e2e - all executable tests
+cypress/support/helper - method for various components
+cypress/support/selectors - selectors for various components
+cypress/support/commands.ts - commands that the can be used for the whole project cypress/support/e2e.js - executed before each test cypress/tsconfig.json - config file cypress.config.ts - config file

 # Additional info
 1. When entering https://demoqa.com/books there is an error visible in the console: